rolanddenis/PolySche/README.md

 # TODO

+- proper tests & CI
 - arithmetic on stencil and polynomial to express more stuff (scaling, Robin conditions, etc.),
 - batch of equations (same polynomial evaluated at multiple positions),
 - forcing usage of rational numbers with same integer type (to avoid promoted type and unwanted conversion when solving the linear system).
+- casting function from stencil to `std::array` (or other) of custom type.
+- a Rational multiplied by a float should behave like if cast to float of the rational was requested.
+- sparse polynomial?
+- Rational should be simplified at construction so that there is not need to calling `simplify` at each operation becomes unnecessary.